RORY BRICCA

 "It was so refreshing to hear a piece of new music where I found myself unconsciously humming the tune afterwards.
 Not only is it catchy, but it's well-conceived, well-structured, well-developed, evocative, quirky...
 I could go on and on." - Clancy Newman, winner of the International Naumburg Competition, on Duplicity

-"I was completely entranced … I hadn’t imagined that music could capture the dynamic environment of a black hole so beautifully. … The graphics you connected to the musical themes were just right.” - Megan Urry, Israel Munson Professor of Physics and Astronomy and originator of the Unification Model for Active Galactic Nuclei
+"I was completely entranced … I hadn’t imagined that music could capture the dynamic environment of a black hole so beautifully. … The graphics you connected to the musical themes were just right.” - Meg Urry, Israel Munson Professor of Physics and Astronomy and originator of the Unification Model for Active Galactic Nuclei

 “I enjoyed it very much.
-It's pleasing to hear of another composer discovering "science music" and the rich possibilities for inspiration when disciplines collide.
+It's pleasing to hear of another composer discovering 'science music' and the rich possibilities for inspiration when disciplines collide.
 Your choice of animations, and the sharp edit points, made for a strong multisensory experience - black holes as harbingers of cosmic destruction.” - David Ibbett, composer of Black Hole Symphony and Resident Composer at the Harvard & Smithsonian Center for Astrophysics

-• Press
+Press

 Yale News: Yale juniors honored for leadership, scholarship, community contributions